'There is no such thing as a baby, there is a baby and someone'

 At Lifespan Psychology Centre I provide individual, family, and group intervention with a focus on treating adolescents with emerging personality disorder and parents/children engaging with Child Protection services.
-I supervise several clinical teams implementing MBT across Australia and am lead consultant for the implementation of MBT as a model of practice at the Perth Children’s Hospital Mental Health Inpatient unit.
+I supervise several clinical teams implementing MBT across Australia and was an external consultant for the implementation of MBT as a model of practice at the Perth Children’s Hospital Mental Health Inpatient unit.

-I teach and research developmental psychology at Curtin University and am lead researcher on a Phase One trial testing the efficacy of MBT in family violence mediations at the University of Western Australia.
+I have taught developmental psychology and currently offer training and supervision for clinicians who wish to build their capacity to utilise a developmental, relational, and mentalizing-based framework in their work.
 In my teaching and supervision, I try to help clinicians to look beyond people's behaviour to see the underlying motivations, hopes, feelings and fears that produce the actions and responses that we all see.
 I am a current member of the WA Health Department Personality Disorder steering committee.

 DR. RAFFAELLA SALVO PH.D.

 I have 25 years experience as a clinical psychologist and psychodynamic psychotherapist specialised in working with parent-infants, children and adolescents.
 I work also with adult clients who seek support to get a deeper understanding of their personality and their way of relating to others.
 I hold a doctorate from the University of Padua - Italy and completed part of my doctoral studies at the Anna Freud Centre in London - UK.
 I am a senior lecturer in Perinatal and Infant Mental Health and Clinical Psychology postgraduate courses at Edith Cowan University.